chiukapoor/terraform-csociety-thumbgen/modules/iam-policy-role/README.md

 ## License

 This Terraform custom module is licensed under the Apache License, Version 2.0.
-See the [LICENSE](LICENSE) file for more details.
+See [LICENSE](LICENSE) for more details.

 ## Note